image

 5/5

-In this course, you'll learn some techniques and strategies to secure network services.
+In this lesson, you'll learn some techniques and strategies to secure network services.
 You'll also learn how the local firewall works in Linux and how to configure it.
 We'll talk about information leakage and ways to prevent it.
 Next, you'll learn how to test for open ports and perform port scans.
 You'll also learn about xinetd, what it does, and how to secure it.
 We'll also cover how to secure SSH.
-This course includes some guided demonstrations so that you can see the concepts being used in real-world environments.
+This lesson includes some guided demonstrations so that you can see the concepts being used in real-world environments.

 Learning Objectives